 - It may sometimes be difficult to interpret an absolute level of, for example, subjective welfare, or to decide how to sum welfare across a number of different indices into an overall metric of welfare.
 Using questions about trade-offs across different aspects of welfare can be a good way to elicit what respondents actually value.
 For more on this see the recent World Bank post on measuring subjective welfare.

-- Using vignettes can be a useful tool to improve the inter-comparability of different samples across time or across contexts.
+- Using vignettes can be a useful tool to improve the inter-comparability of different samples across time or contexts.
 For more information see the recent World Bank post on using vignettes to anchor subjective responses.

 - Subjective questions cannot be used as a substitute for impact evaluations; respondents may struggle to construct accurate counterfactuals when answering subjective questions (see, for example, McKenzie (2016)).